 Tools/Reporting Outcomes/Results: Review tools will be used to capture the data after review of the case file/FSFN.
 Upon completion, the QM Supervisor or designee will compile a roll up of the information.
-A written report inclusive of findings will be disseminated to the upper management of Kids Central, as well as, to the Case Management Agencies.
+A written report inclusive of findings will be disseminated to the upper management of Kids Central, as well as, to the CMA's.